Siberians are often called “Hypoallergenic,” but this is somewhat misleading. There are actually two different issues that should be addressed:

 Normal ~ NOT recommended for homes with cat allergies

-Charts of Allergy levels were copyrighted in 2005 by Meredith Lundberg.
+Charts of Allergy levels were developed and copyrighted in 2005 by Meredith Lundberg.

 No use on Social Media permitted.
 Commercial use by written permission only.